brunomaga/brunomaga.github.io/publications.md

 architectural details such as network width or depth have minimal effects within a wide range.
 Simple equations govern the dependence of overfitting on model/dataset size and the dependence of training speed on model size.
 These relationships allow us to determine the optimal allocation of a fixed compute budget.
-Larger models are significantly more sampleefficient, such that optimally compute-efficient training involves training very large models on a relatively modest amount of data and stopping significantly before convergence.
+Larger models are significantly more sample efficient, such that optimally compute-efficient training involves training very large models on a relatively modest amount of data and stopping significantly before convergence.

 {: style="text-align:center; font-size: small;"}
 <img width="75%" height="75%" src="/assets/publications/scaling_laws.png"/>

 **Keypoints:**
 - Model performance depends most strongly on scale, which consists of three factors: the number of model parameters N, the size of the dataset D, and the amount of compute C used for training.
-Performance has a power-law relationship with each of the three scale factors (Fig.1).
+Performance has a **power-law** relationship with each of the three scale factors (Fig.1).
 - Within reasonable limits, performance depends very weakly on other architectural hyperparameters such as depth vs. width.
 - Performance improves predictably as long as we scale up N and D in tandem, but enters a regime of diminishing returns if either N or D is held fixed while the other increases.